jedisct1/libsodium-doc/advanced/aes-128-ctr.md

 The `crypto_stream_aes128ctr_xor()` function encrypts a message `in` whose length is `inlen` bytes using a secret key `k` (`crypto_stream_aes128ctr_KEYBYTES` bytes) and a nonce `n` (`crypto_stream_aes128ctr_NONCEBYTES` bytes).

-The output is stored into `out`, which can overlap with `in` for in-place encryption.
+The output is stored into `out`.

 In this mode, the same operation can be used both for encryption and decryption.

+`in` and `out` can point to the same address (in-place encryption/decryption).
+If they don't, the regions should not overlap.

 ## Constants